Xanxi-Amiga/XACP-V1/applications/games/ZZDoom/source/README.md

 and includes the ZZ9000-specific changes required for:

 * execution on the ZZ9000 ARM Cortex-A9 Core1;
-* MMU/cache setup;
+* MMU and cache setup;
 * shared-memory communication with the Amiga;
 * framebuffer handling;
 * keyboard and mouse input;
 * AHI sound-effect transport;
-* CAMD-oriented music integration;
+* MIDI integration with the Amiga side;
 * WAD access from shared memory;
 * savegame support;
 * Doom and Doom II selection.

-The full source tree is included locally.
-Fetching a separate DoomGeneric checkout is not required to build it.
+The complete source tree required for the ARM build is included locally.

+Fetching a separate DoomGeneric checkout is not required.

 ---